 A ticking clock hangs ominously over every page of Craig DiLouie’s genuinely creepy new horror novel, filled with beings who aren’t quite zombies and not quite vampires.
 Our resident horror maven Deirdre Crimmins tells us all about it.

 Rusty Barnes’ debut novel Reckoning is both a hardbitten Appalachia noir and tender coming of age tale, both real art and real fun.

 Rjurik Davidson’s stunning debut – an epic of espionage, magic, and beasts migrated out of mythology – isn’t the sixth in a series, or the tenth, or the fifteenth; it’s that rare thing in the genre: a stand-alone novel

 Major Kolt “Racer” Raynor doesn’t salute the U.S. flag – it salutes him.
 He punches bad guys so hard their grandkids are born with bruises.
-He once garrotted a terrorist using a string made from his own eyelashes.
-He stars in Dalton Fury’s new action novel – and if you don’t read the book, he’ll know.
+He garrotted a terrorist using a string made from his own eyelashes.
+He stars in Dalton Fury’s action novel – and if you don’t read the book, he’ll know.